Ayrth History, Family Crest & Coats of Arms

 - Origins Available:

-Picts.
+The ancestors of the first family to use the name Ayrth lived among the ancient Scottish people called the Picts.
 The Ayrth family lived in the barony of Airth in Stirlingshire.
 "The Gaelic term ard, or ardhé, signifying a hill, is supposed to have given the name to this place, in which the eminence called the Hill of Airth is a conspicuous feature, and forms a striking contrast to the level district by which it is surrounded."
-CITATION[CLOSE]